Sweet potato soup

-Sweet potato soup is a Chinese dessert found in Southern China and Hong Kong.
+Sweet potato soup is a Chinese dessert from Southern China, and is especially popular in its Cantonese region.

 Cantonese cuisine

 In Cantonese cuisine, it is categorized as a tong sui or sweet soup, hence the Chinese name.
 The soup is usually thin in texture, but potent in taste.
-The recipe is simple, consisting of boiling the sweet potato for a long time with rock candy and ginger.
+The recipe is simple, consisting of boiling the sweet potato for a long time with brown sugar and ginger.
 Sweet potato is one of the most commonly found and abundant vegetables grown in China.
 With its simple recipe and large crop supply, sweet potato soup is one of the most accessible and affordable tong sui in the region.